Jane Horrocks

 Barbara Jane Horrocks (born 18 January 1964) is a British actress.
-She portrayed the roles of Bubble and Katy Grin in the BBC sitcom Absolutely Fabulous.
+She portrayed Bubble and Katy Grin in the BBC sitcom Absolutely Fabulous.
 She was nominated for the 1993 Olivier Award for Best Actress for the title role in the stage play The Rise and Fall of Little Voice, and received Golden Globe and BAFTA nominations for the role in the film version of Little Voice.

+She is also known for her appearances in films, including The Dressmaker (1988), The Witches (1990), Second Best (1993), Life is Sweet (1990), Chicken Run (2000), Corpse Bride (2005), Sunshine on Leith (2013), Absolutely Fabulous: The Movie (2016), as well as the television series Fifi and the Flowertots (2005–2010), Little Princess (2006–2020), and the Sky One sitcom Trollied, as Julie Cook (2011–2015).

 Early life

 Horrocks was born in Rawtenstall, Lancashire, the daughter of Barbara (née Ashworth), a hospital worker, and John Horrocks, a sales representative.
-She was the youngest of three children.
+She is the youngest of three children.

-She attended Balladen County Primary School (Fearns county secondary school).
+She attended Balladen County Primary School and Fearns County Secondary School.
 She trained at Oldham College, and the Royal Academy of Dramatic Art with Imogen Stubbs and Ralph Fiennes, and began her career with the Royal Shakespeare Company.